occrp-attic/aleph-helm-charts/examples/kind/README.md

 ```

 You'll have to edit the hostnames and create appropriate DNS entries for the hostnames (in `/etc/hosts` in case of localhost).

+# Set up port forwarding for MinIO

+If using MinIO on a local cluster, you'll need to port forward the service to port 9000 and setup a `/etc/hosts` entry to make it accessible in the host machines browser to serve files directly.